EnigmaSolvers/spacechip-titanic/README.md

-# Spacechip Titanic, a Kaggle competition
+# Spaceship Titanic, a Kaggle competition